All the Unanswered Questions We Still Have About Game of Thrones

 What are the Unsullied and Dothraki planning to do?

 Tyrion offers Grey Worm and the Unsullied land in the Reach and the opportunity to become a House in Westeros.
-But Grey Worm instead tells his men to set sail for Naath, where he promised Missandei the two would travel before they died.
+But Grey Worm instead tells his men to set sail for Naath, where he once promised Missandei the two would travel before she died.
 Are they going to liberate and settle that land?
-The Unsullied can’t have children, so they are seemingly just venturing to Naath in order to live out the rest of their lives and eventually die out.
+The Unsullied can’t have children, so they are seemingly venturing to Naath in order to live out the rest of their lives and eventually die out.

 And are they bringing the Dothraki with them?
 We see a few Dothraki on the docks of King’s Landing as Grey Worm prepares to set sail.
 Are all of Daenerys’ soldiers just chill with the fact that the man who told Jon Snow to murder their queen set up a new government and is running it?